 - If they resist using the door, prop the door flap open during training or remove it completely at first to show your pet the outside or what is on the other side of the door.

 - If you will be installing multiple pet doors, buy and install the same type of door in all locations to promote consistency.
 This will help your pet recognize all your pet doors and not have to differentiate.

 A pet door can bring enjoyment and independence to both you and your pet.
+We hope this helped you learn how to teach a dog to go through a dog door!
 Avoid pet door problems by following the basic tips provided above and visit https://www.petdoors.com for more information.